 If you are unable to pay the filing fee, you may request a fee waiver by submitting Form I-912 (Request for Fee Waiver) with your Form I-765 and all supporting documentation.

 If approved, both the filing fee and the biometrics fee will be waived, and you will pay $0.

 According to USCIS, if you are eligible for a family-based green card, you are also eligible for a work permit.
-As long as you have a pending green card application (Form I-485), you may apply for the work permit.
-For more info, the Form I-765 instructions include a full list of all the I-765 eligibility categories.
+As long as you have a pending green card application (Form I-485), you may apply for a work permit.
+For more information, the Form I-765 instructions include a full list of all the I-765 eligibility categories.